rozaxe/huffman/README.md

 This module handles operations onto files.

-It is used to read from file and write onto file.
+It is used to read from file and write to file.
 An important part is that it is able to write and read one bit at a time in a seamless way for other module.

 #### Reading